MahyarHassani/Face-sketch-to-real-image-using-Swin-transformer-V2/README.md

 -----------------------------------------------------------------------------------------------------------------------------------
 ## License
-Distributed under the MIT License.
+Distributed under the Apache License 2.0.

 -----------------------------------------------------------------------------------------------------------------------------------
 Note: This project is currently in active development and should be considered experimental.
 The maintainers welcome collaborations and resource contributions to continue improving the model.